aibybrum/sg3k/README.md

 - **Identify Key Events:** Key events like the start of toggle search, init_turn, start of rollout, max horizontal speed, and stop rollout are clearly marked for detailed analysis.
 - **Interactive Exploration:** Use interactive features to zoom in on specific sections of your flight path for a more granular examination.

-These visualizations are more than just graphs; they are tools to help you understand the dynamics of your skydive and to refine your technique for future jumps.
-Enjoy the journey of discovery and improvement with Sw00pGenerator3000!

 ## Requirements

 To successfully use the Sw00pGenerator3000, you'll need the following: